mglantz/advanced-networking-workshop/labs/lab-1/README.md

 * show arp int Xx0
 * show ip route

 :boom: Task 1: Create a playbook which displays a to you useful piece of information using the eos_command module and a show command.
-Print that information out to the screen using the debug module.
+Print that information out to the screen using the [ansible.builtin.debug module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debug_module.html).
 Name the playbook show_info.yml and store it in the $LABDIR root directory.

 <details>
 <summary>:unlock: Show solution: Task 1</summary>